ShobikaAmarnath/DesignPatterns/smart_office/README.md

-🏢 Smart Office – Interactive Room Booking System
+Smart Office – Interactive Room Booking System
 A menu-driven, production-ready Java application that simulates a smart office booking and occupancy management system.
-Built with modern software design patterns, robust exception handling, and extensible architecture.
+This project is built with modern software design patterns, robust exception handling, and an extensible architecture, making it an ideal showcase of clean coding principles and system design.

-✨ Features
+Features

-📋 Interactive CLI Menu – configure office, manage rooms, book/cancel, monitor occupancy.
+Interactive CLI Menu: Easily configure the office, manage rooms, book or cancel reservations, and monitor real-time occupancy.

-🏠 Dynamic Room Management – set total rooms, update capacities, and view real-time status.
+Dynamic Room Management: Set the total number of rooms, update individual room capacities, and view their real-time status.

-🗓️ Smart Booking System – prevents conflicts, supports configurable booking durations.
+Smart Booking System: Prevents booking conflicts and supports configurable booking durations to fit different meeting types.

-⏳ Auto-Release Mechanism – bookings auto-cancelled if not occupied within configurable grace period.
+Auto-Release Mechanism: Bookings are automatically canceled if the room is not occupied within a configurable grace period, optimizing resource availability.

-👥 Occupancy Sensors – simulate people entering/leaving, triggering automated AC & lights.
+Occupancy Sensors: Simulates people entering and leaving rooms, which automatically triggers smart devices.

-🔄 Observer-driven IoT simulation – lights and AC respond automatically to occupancy changes.
+Observer-driven IoT Simulation: Smart devices like lights and AC systems respond automatically to changes in room occupancy.

-⚡ Robust Logging – SLF4J + Logback integration for professional production-grade logging.
+Robust Logging: Integrated with SLF4J + Logback for professional, production-grade logging.

-❌ Strong Validations – prevents invalid input, conflicts, and misuse.
+Strong Validations: Prevents invalid user input, booking conflicts, and system misuse with clear error messages.

+Clean, Pattern-driven Architecture: Code is structured using six key design patterns for maximum scalability and maintainability.

-🧪 JUnit-ready – code structured for automated testing.
+JUnit-ready: The entire codebase is structured for easy and effective automated testing.

-🧩 Design Patterns Implemented
+Design Patterns Implemented

-This project demonstrates six different design patterns (as required):
+This project demonstrates a practical application of six different software design patterns:

-🔹 Behavioral Patterns
+Behavioral Patterns
 Command Pattern

-Used for encapsulating user actions (BookRoomCommand, CancelRoomCommand, AddOccupantCommand).
+User actions like booking, canceling, and adding occupants are encapsulated as command objects (BookRoomCommand, CancelRoomCommand, AddOccupantCommand).

-Makes it easy to extend new commands without changing core logic.
+This makes it easy to add new functionality and commands without altering the core system logic.

 Observer Pattern

-Implemented in occupancy management (OccupancySensor, LightSystem, ACSystem).
+Implemented for real-time occupancy management (OccupancySensor, LightSystem, ACSystem).

-When occupants change, all observers (devices) get notified automatically.
+When the number of occupants in a room changes, all registered observers (the IoT devices) are automatically notified and react accordingly.

-🔹 Creational Patterns
+Creational Patterns
 Singleton Pattern

-OfficeConfiguration ensures a single consistent configuration across the system.
+The OfficeConfiguration class ensures that a single, consistent configuration (e.g., number of rooms, grace period) is used throughout the application.

-Prevents multiple office re-initializations.
+This prevents conflicts and ensures a single source of truth for system settings.

-Factory Pattern (lightweight)
+Factory Pattern (Lightweight Implementation)

-Booking creation encapsulated cleanly, hiding internal details from client code.
+The creation of Booking objects is encapsulated, abstracting the complex instantiation logic from the client code and simplifying the booking process.

-🔹 Structural Patterns
+Structural Patterns
 Facade Pattern

-InteractiveShell provides a simple interface to the user, hiding complex system internals.
+The InteractiveShell class provides a simple, unified interface for the user to interact with the complex underlying subsystems (booking, occupancy, configuration).

 Decorator-like Extension (via Observer)

-Occupancy sensor extended with multiple “behaviors” (Lights, AC).
-New systems (e.g., Security, Projector) can be added without changing existing code.
+The OccupancySensor is extended with multiple "behaviors" (Lights, AC).
+New IoT systems (e.g., Security Cameras, Projectors) can be added as new observers without modifying any existing sensor or device code.

-🚀 How to Run
+Getting Started
 Prerequisites
 Java 21+

-Maven (for dependencies)
+Apache Maven

+How to Run
-Run the program
+Clone the repository:

+Bash

+git clone <your-repository-url>
+cd smart-office-system
+Build the project using Maven:

+Bash

 mvn clean package
+Run the application:

+Bash

 java -jar target/smart_office.jar

-📖 Usage Flow
+Usage Flow
+Once the application is running, you will be greeted with an interactive menu.

 === Smart Office Menu ===
 1. Configure office
 2. Set room capacity